beliu/CarND_Vehicle_Detection/writeup_template.md

 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+#### Image Data Preparation
+1. Before I extract features from the images, I first wrote a function called `make_training_files()` that takes in a collection of datasets and combines them into a large list of image file paths and file names.
+The function separates the car from the non-car data and shuffles them based on time-sequence so that images that are very similar are not close to each other in sequence.
+You can also specify whether to augment the dataset, in which case a function called `augment()` will be called.
+The user can specify whether to perform rotation, flips, and brightness adjustment on the dataset.
+I also wrote a function called `extract_images()` that I used on the larger Udacity dataset.
+This function extracts the image of objects based on their pixel locations found in the Udacity dataset's CSV file and saves them to a folder.
+In the end, I found that I did not need to use either augmentation and the Udacity dataset to supplement the existing dataset.

-###Histogram of Oriented Gradients (HOG)
+#### Feature Extraction, Including Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted image features from the training images.
+I created a function called `extract_features()` to extract HOG features from an image and append those features to the image's spatial features and a histogram of the image's features in a particular color space.
+In `extract_features()` lines 17 to 52, the user supplies a dictionary of the settings for each type of feature extraction operation.
+Then each image from a list of images are read and a vector of features is created by concatenating the spatial, histogram, and HOG features together.
+Each new image feature vector is appended to a list called `features`.
+This step is in lines 52 to 54.

+#### 2. Explain how you settled on your final choice of HOG parameters.
+I created a function called `make_svc()` which takes in as input a dictionary of the parameters for each type of feature extraction.
+The function extracts the features from the images in the dataset by calling `extract_features()` and combines the feature vector of each image into a large array.
+I then use `sklearn.preprocessing.StandardScaler()` on this features array to normalize the data.
+This is done in lines 19 to 25 of the function `make_svc()`.
+The standardized features array is split into a training and validation set.
+I then use sklearn's `LinearSVC()` on the training dataset to train a classifier.
+After the classifier is done training, I calculate the model's accuracy on the validation set as a metric to determine whether the parameters I chose for feature extraction is good.
+This is done in lines 45 to 51 of `make_svc()`.

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).